Skip to main content

 ssh-keygen -t rsa

-Running ssh-keygen will ask you to set the file location of the key pair.
-You can use the default location - typically $HOME/.ssh/id_rsa.
-Note that if a key already exists at this location, it will be overwritten unless you choose a different file location.
+Running ssh-keygen prompts you to set the file location of the key pair.
+You can use the default location, typically $HOME/.ssh/id_rsa.
+If a key already exists at this location, it will be overwritten unless you choose a different file location.

 You will also be prompted to supply a passphrase (password) for your new private key.
 This is optional and you can leave it blank if you choose.